-Table \ref{tab:ik1} displays the results on a 6 degree-of-freedom UR5 manipulator where each joint can articulate $\pm 180^\circ$ -- this means that for each joint, every angle is achievable.
-The joint limits on the UR5 are larger than most other manipulators.
-Table \ref{tab:ik2} displays the results on a 7 degree-of-freedom Panda manipulator where each joint has unique articulation limits, more typical of other manipulators.
-Table \ref{tab:ik3} displays the results on a 13 degree-of-freedom kinematic chain within the Valkyrie humanoid robot involving the waist, right shoulder, right arm, and right index finger.
+Table \ref{tab:ik1} displays the results on a six degree-of-freedom UR5 manipulator where each joint can articulate $\pm 180^\circ$ -- this means that for each joint, every angle is achievable, which is a larger range than most other manipulators.
+Table \ref{tab:ik2} displays the results on a seven degree-of-freedom Panda manipulator where each joint has unique articulation limits, more typical of other manipulators.
+Table \ref{tab:ik3} displays the results on a thirteen degree-of-freedom kinematic chain within the Valkyrie humanoid robot involving the waist, right shoulder, right arm, and right index finger.
 Several joint limits within this kinematic chain are quite small, with some having a total range of $20^\circ$.

 This experiment, running on non-redundant, redundant, and hyper-redundant robots with wide, medium, and narrow joint limits respectively, exposes the key differences between each IK algorithm along with some strengths and weaknesses.
 The first section of Tables \ref{tab:ik2} and \ref{tab:ik3}, on robots with joints that have unachievable coordinates, shows many solutions with joint limit violations.
 This shows that, when not constrained otherwise, the IK solvers will converge on a solution that violates the joint limits of the robot the majority of the time.
 The Chan, Wampler, and Sugihara solvers are consistently the fastest per step.
 The time cost increases as we add extra functionality, such as active joint-limit avoidance and manipulability maximisation.
 The QP IK solver is clearly the most robust, uses the least iterations in the median, and will use fewer attempts to find a solution, but is one of the slowest algorithms presented.
 As more degrees-of-freedom are added and the joint range becomes narrower, the QP solver improves in solution speed relative to the other solvers.